-In the wild, animals must survive by hiding, blending into the enviroment and being keenly aware of everything.
-Knowing this and putting everything together in her mind, Lois has come up with what the Dire Wolf must have looked like.
-Put that together with the exact measurements of the bones found and you have a pretty close resemblance of the extinct Dire Wolf.
+In the wild, animals must survive by hiding, blending into the environment and being keenly aware of everything.
+Knowing this and putting her experiences and education together in her mind, Lois has come up with what the dire wolf must have looked lik.
+Put that together with the exact bone measurements of the fossils in the La Brea Tar Pits and you have a pretty close resemblance to the extinct DIRE WOLF !

-as I would NEVER bred a wolf into any Companion dog".
+as I would NEVER breed a wolf into any Companion dog".